Sequential Decision Making with Expert Demonstrations under Unobserved Heterogeneity: Learning in Bandits

-\xhdr{Posterior Sampling} With such parameterizations of $\cC$ in \cref{eq:multi-armed-context-def,eq:linear-contextual-context-def}, we can use \cref{prop:max-ent-prior} to derive the maximum entropy prior distribution over the task parameters.
-However, since the derived prior is not a conjugate prior for standard likelihood functions, we cannot sample from the exact posterior in \cref{alg:max-ent-psrl}.
+\xhdr{Posterior Sampling} With the above parameterizations of $\cC$, we can use \cref{prop:max-ent-prior} to derive the maximum entropy prior distribution over the context parameters.
+However, we cannot sample from the exact posterior since the derived prior is not a conjugate prior for standard likelihood functions.
 Instead, we resort to approximate posterior sampling via stochastic gradient Langevin dynamics (SGLD)~\citep{welling2011bayesian}.

-In the rest of this section, we aim to evaluate our approach compared to other baselines, including online methods that do not use expert data and offline behaviour cloning.
-Moreover, we provide an empirical regret analysis for \methodabbrv\ based on the informativeness of expert data, number of actions, and number of training episodes.
+We call this method \methodone\ in our experiments.
+We also employ a parametric approach as discussed in \cref{sec:expert-as-prior}, which we call \methodtwo.
+In particular, we use the Beta distribution as our prior model and learn the parametric expert prior in \cref{def:param-expert-prior}.